 What Is a Let-Down?

 A let-down is also known as the milk-ejection reflex.
-It is essentially when the milk is ejected from the breast.
+It is when the milk is ejected from the breast.
 It is perfectly okay if you never feel a let-down, but most mothers will experience a tingling feeling in their breasts and nipples when the breast milk starts to flow.

 How Will I Know That My Baby Is Hungry?